Market schedule

 StockholdersEquityincludes ~$26B in preferred stock

-commonEquityfield in/v1/companies/financialsbalance sheet records - omni-apps financial calculations engine uses
+commonEquityfield in/v1/companies/financialsbalance sheet records - SEC API financial calculations use

 commonEquity(when available) instead oftotalEquityfor book value per share